 The first in this series was completed in spring and summer 2017.
-The visual arts project designed to engage the foothills community in a conversation about unity through the creation of artworks that capture both individual and collective visions of unity.
-This art project will provide opportunities for local amateur and professional artists to work together as well as opportunities to directly involve and engage students, adults and senior citizens in an art project.
+The visual arts project was designed to engage the foothills community in a conversation about unity through the creation of artworks that capture both individual and collective visions of unity.
+This art project provided opportunities for local amateur and professional artists to work together, as well as opportunities to directly involve and engage students, adults, and senior citizens in an art project.

 - A COLLABORATIVE LARGE-SCALE COMMUNITY WORK

-Working together, local artists will create a work of art that will express a combined vision of unity on three 4’ x 8’ panels.
-Local artists will volunteer their time & talent to develop the unity theme and execute a cohesive project.
-The final product will be displayed at TFAC for 30 days for receptions and discussions before being put on tour to selected locations in our Foothills.
+Working together, local professional artists created a work of art that will express a combined vision of unity on three 4’ x 8’ panels.
+Local artists volunteered their time and talent to develop the unity theme and execute a cohesive project.
+The final product has been displayed at TFAC and selected locations in our Foothills.
 The 3 panels now make their final home on display at local schools.

 - INDIVIDUAL, ARTISTS-LED UNITY-THEMED WORKS

-Local arts professionals will lead community members, from students to adults to seniors, in a series of mixed-media/collage workshops.
-At the workshops, community members will be provided a small canvas, basic art supplies and guidance on how to express and execute their individual visions of unity.
+Local arts professionals also led community members, from students to adults to seniors, in a series of mixed-media/collage workshops.
+At the workshops, community members were provided a small canvas, basic art supplies and guidance on how to express and execute their individual visions of unity using personal collage materials.
 The resulting individual artworks were hung together in a one-of-a-kind "quilt" in TFAC's Gallery I. Participants may contact TFAC to find out how to pick up their panels.

-Raleigh-based professional artist Eric McRay, will be on hand March 31st-April 1st to lead two important workshops to begin the project.
-McRay will lead a teaching workshop designed for local arts professionals willing to serve as workshop session leaders, facilitating the mixed-media/collage workshops noted above.
-McRay will also lead several hands-on workshops for community members from students to seniors.
+Raleigh-based professional artist Eric McRay helped lead important workshops to begin the project.
+McRay led a teaching workshop designed for local arts professionals who served as workshop session leaders, facilitating the mixed-media/collage workshops noted above.